openedx/edx-documentation/en_us/shared/course_components/create_html_component.rst

 Add an Image to a Text Component
 *********************************

-When you use the visual editor, you can add any image from your computer to a Text component.
+When you use the Visual Editor, you can add any image from your computer to a Text component.
 You can see a preview of the image before you add it to the component.